 C. Organizational Structure

-We currently have one wholly owned subsidiary: CollPlant Ltd., which is incorporated in the State of Israel.
+We currently have two subsidiaries: our wholly owned subsidiary CollPlant Ltd., which is incorporated in the State of Israel, and CollPlant Inc., a wholly owned subsidiary of CollPlant Ltd., which is incorporated in Delaware.

 D. Property, Plant and Equipment